aashish-aadarsh/rest-service-generator/README.md

 4. **Do not use space in Application name as it will decide name of SpringBootClass**.
 5. Modify the property `GENERATE_SUB_RESOURCE` in order to generate sub-resource for each domain.
 6. Modify the property `ENABLE_HARD_DELETE` in order to delete records permanently.
+7. While defining key of a nested json array, append with either `s` or `List`. e.g - `samples or sampleList`.

 ## How to Use :